-Once you have made all the commits needed to, go to the MR page on GitLab, remove the WIP (Work in Progress) marker from the MR, assign someone (usually @snim2) to review your work, and mark both the MR and Issue as ~"Under Review".
+Once you have made all the commits needed to complete the work identified in the issue, go to the MR page on GitLab and remove the Draft marker from the MR by clicking the Mark as ready button.
+Assign someone (usually the CTO) to review your work, and label both the MR and issue as ~"Under Review".

 This process is described in more detail in the How to get code merged document.

 When you checkout a repository, a directory called

 .git/hooks/ will be included automatically in your repo.

 That directory contains example scripts that